-With 3 World and 7 Regional Accredited Referees, Oceania is fortunate to have a number of highly qualified referees who make a considerable contribution to the ongoing development of 'The Rules of Squash'.
-OSF has a sound structure for the examination and accreditation of referees and markers, with over 200 markers and referees accredited across the Region.
+Through Chris Sinclair's leadership OSF has a sound structure for the examination and accreditation of referees and markers.
+Over 200 markers and referees are accredited across the region with 3 World and 7 Regional Accredited Referees.
+Oceania is fortunate to have this number of highly qualified referees who make a considerable contribution to the ongoing development of 'The Rules of Squash'.
+Thank you Chris for your energy and enthusiasm.